Market Outlook

 Shell Eggs:

-The shell egg market was unchanged again this week as the loss of demand following the Easter weekend has been offset by renewed bird flu outbreaks.
-There have now been 4 laying flock outbreaks so far this month, with 1 in Texas (1.9 million layers) and 3 in Michigan (6.5 mil. layers).
-The ongoing risk to the laying flock population into the spring is limiting downside despite softer demand.
-The USDA’s updated Chickens and Eggs report for February showed a counter seasonal increase of 1.7 million birds from last month, but flocks remain 1.1% lower than last year.
-However, better rate of lay from hens allowed shell egg output in February to exceed last year by 1.3% when adjusted for leap year.
-From a seasonal perspective, we are quickly approaching the time of year when prices start to feel the pressure from warmer temps and the loss of holiday and baking season demand.
-Cage free inventories saw an impressive 7.5% and 4.4% increase the past 2 weeks, pushing back towards the highest levels on record.
-The need to build cage free production out West should keep cage free values trading at a premium to conventional.
+The shell egg market is under pressure from the seasonally weaker demand following the Easter holiday.
+Prices had held onto the higher values in recent weeks due to HPAI cases reported in the laying flock, but its clear now that slower demand is more than offsetting the loss of those birds.
+There have now been 4 laying flock outbreaks so far this month, impacting 8.4 million layers, and reports of another outbreak in Michigan this week.
+The ongoing risk to the laying flock population into the spring is limiting downside, but prices are still too lofty for this time of year.
+With seasonally slower demand into Q2, the availability of shell eggs has improved from historically tight levels, increasing 1.5% this past week.
+From a seasonal perspective, we are now at time of year when prices start to feel the pressure from warmer temps and the loss of holiday and baking season demand.
+Cage free inventories have seen impressive increases the past 3 weeks, rising to the highest levels on record.
+The need to build cage free production out West should keep cage free values trading at a premium to conventional, but at a much more sustainable level that the $2+ premium earlier this year.

 Read More